Real Estate Investment Returns Compared To Stocks… The Correct Way

-It’s also the reason why real estate prices rise most of the time and only rarely decline – because inflation is so persistent and consistent, except during rare credit collapses, such as the one we’re living through right now.
+It's also the reason why real estate prices rise most of the time and only rarely decline – because inflation is so persistent and consistent, except during rare credit collapses like in 2008-2009.

 Stated simply, if you want to figure out the investment return on real estate, you can't simply subtract inflation from the price increase of the property as Arends attempts to do, because that ignores financing leverage.
 Instead, you must multiply the return by the leverage factor while only subtracting one part of inflation for the amount of down payment.

 Using the above example, you multiply 4.1 times 5, equaling 20.5% return on your investment (down payment), then subtract 3% for loss of purchasing power due to inflation on your down payment.
-The result is 17.5% return just as shown above.
+The result is 17.5% return on invested capital.

 In addition, if you want to get fancy and look at the analysis from an investor standpoint, as opposed to a homeowners perspective, then you need to include multiple return streams from your real estate investment, and not just change in capital value.

 That's the second flaw in his analysis.

 For example, you would want to include cash flows from rents net of mortgage, taxes, insurance, maintenance and other costs.